ibm-cloud-docs/databases-for-redis/getting-started.md

 ```
 It prompts for the admin password and uses redli to connect.
 You can now store and retrieve data with your Redis deployment.

-## 3. (alt) Getting and Using Connection Strings
+### Method b. -  Connecting through Redli

-You also set up a connection to your deployment through redli yourself without using the ibmcloud CLI.
+You can also set up a connection to your deployment through redli yourself without using the ibmcloud CLI.

 Connection Strings for your deployment are displayed on the _Dashboard Overview_, in the _Connections_ panel.
 The _CLI_ tab contains information that a CLI client uses to make a connection to your deployment.
 The three pieces you need are the self-signed certificate, the certificate name, and the connection string in the _CLI endpoint_ field.